I did a PhD, and it pretty much felt useless. Honestly, what can you do with a PhD?

 The future belongs to consulting, with more and more companies hiring consultants all the time.
 If you have finished a degree or have a research specialty, there may be a place where you can make money consulting off of it.

 This will require defining a clear value proposition to a customer—what do you bring to the table that they need.
 This is vital!
 Since consulting is customer-focused, you need to know what it is you do that people will pay for.

 In another post, I’ve advocated working a job first, since many of us may not immediately know what value proposition we bring.

 I meet a lot of humanities people who’s go-to consulting gig is writing or editing—while there’s not anything wrong with this, some time in a workplace can help you clarify and develop new areas of expertise.

-Another great way to get into consulting is to join a consulting firm.
+Pro Tip: Another great way to get into consulting is to join a consulting firm.
 You won’t be an entrepreneur per se, but you will get a fantastic introduction to the wide world of consulting.
 Check out McKinsey, Bain, or Boston Consulting Group (BCG).
 There’s a great overview that compares these firms here.

 4. Build a blog or social media platform